How to Season and Clean Cast Iron Skillets

 Problem: Thick coats pool, drip, and form sticky patches instead of hard layers.
 Creates sticky, uneven coating.

 Why it happens: More oil feels like more protection.
 But polymerization only works with thin layers.
-Thick oil can't fully bond—it just sits on the surface, slowly oxidizing into a sticky, gummy mess.
+Thick oil can't fully bond.
+It just sits on the surface, slowly oxidizing into a sticky, gummy mess.

-Fix: Apply oil, then wipe off as much as possible—the layer should look almost dry.
+Fix: Apply oil, then wipe off as much as possible.
+The layer should look almost dry.
 If you think you've wiped enough, wipe one more time.
 The surface should look matte, not shiny.

 Problem: Causes rust.
 This is the fastest way to create orange spots of rust.
 Even perfect seasoning can't stop rust under standing moisture.

-Why it happens: The logic seems sound—air-drying prevents towel lint.
+Why it happens: The logic seems sound: air-drying prevents towel lint.
 But cast iron oxidizes so quickly that even brief exposure causes damage.
 I've seen pans develop visible rust in under an hour in humid climates.

 Fix: Always dry completely on the stove before storing.
 Towel dry, then heat on stove for 2-3 minutes to drive off hidden moisture.
 Store with a paper towel inside to wick humidity.